gcallah/SoftwareEngineering/md/chap2.md

 Data descriptions are what datasets the product might rely on.

 After taken into consideration the inputs, developers will then consider four designs to make (textbook pg 57):
-* **Architectural design**
-  * This design involves the system structure and the relationship between any components or subsystems of the structure.
+* **Architectural design**: involves the system structure and the relationship between any components or subsystems of the structure.
-* **Database design**
-  * This design involves how data is represented in the database.
+* **Database design**: involves how data is represented in the database.
-* **Interface design**
-  * This design involves UI (user interface) for components and how information may be sent from one component to another component.
+* **Interface design**: involves UI (user interface) for components and how information may be sent from one component to another component.
-* **Component selection and design**
-  * This design involves reusable and new components and descriptions of such.
+* **Component selection and design**: involves reusable and new components and descriptions of such.
 These are usually drawn in UML diagrams.

 ### Software validation